TwentyFour is a project that emerged from curiosity, friendship and a desire to spread good fortune.

 Early on in Charles’ time in Napa, he met Rick Ruiz who was working at Robert Mondavi Winery.
 Rick invited Charles to visit the winery and showed him around the cellar while explaining the winemaking process from start to finish.
 In that moment, Charles’ desire to actually make a wine was launched.
 The two worked together with another friend – who happened to be acclaimed international winemaker, Gustavo A. Gonzalez – to create the first barrel of TwentyFour.
 They produced a 2001 vintage Merlot that was used to support the various charities with which Charles is involved.

 Spreading Good Fortune

 Charles not only solidified friendships in the process of learning how to make wine, he found a new passion.
 He wasn’t content to stop at just one barrel.
 Charles wanted to produce a second vintage of larger quantities that could be used for donations and still have enough for friends to enjoy.
 Today, the TwentyFour team is still working together.
-Gustavo is leaving his mark on the wine, Rick is managing the daily activities of production and Charles is traveling the country sharing his wine with fans and donating $10 of every bottle sold to the CS Mott Children’s Hospital & Von Voightlander Women’s Hospital in Ann Arbor, Michigan.
+Gustavo is leaving his mark on the wine, Rick is managing the daily activities of production and Charles is traveling the country sharing his wine with fans and donating $10 of every bottle of Cabernet Sauvignon purchased online to the CS Mott Children’s Hospital & Von Voightlander Women’s Hospital in Ann Arbor, Michigan.